Yigal Carmon

-Biography
+Early life and education

 Yigal Carmon was born in Romania in 1946 and immigrated to Israel with his family at age four.
 He grew up in Hadera.
 In high school, he began to study Arabic, and eventually achieved native-level fluency.
 At age 18, he had his conscription to the Israel Defense Forces deferred so he could study as part of the Atuda program.
 After earning a degree in Orientalism from the Hebrew University of Jerusalem, he joined the IDF in 1968 and served in the Intelligence Corps until 1988, reaching the rank of Colonel.

+Career

 From 1977 to 1981, he served as an adviser on Arab affairs to the Civil Administration in the West Bank and Gaza Strip.
-When Menachem Milson was appointed to serve as head of the Civil Administration, Carmon was appointed his deputy.
-After Milson resigned in September 1982, Carmon served as acting head of the Civil Administration until Shlomo Ilya was appointed to the position in 1983.
+When Menahem Milson was appointed to serve as head of the Civil Administration, Carmon was appointed his deputy.
+During his term as advisor, Carmon helped Milson create the Palestinian Village Leagues as a short-lived, rural and clan based alternative to the Palestine Liberation Organization.
+Carmon was appointed acting head of the Civil Administration 26 September 1982 after Milson's 22 September resignation.
+He served in that position until Shlomo Ilya became the Administration's head 29 November.

 In 1988, Carmon was appointed adviser on counterterrorism for Prime Minister Yitzhak Shamir.
 Following the fall of the Shamir government in 1992, he served for a year as Prime Minister Yitzhak Rabin's counterterrorism adviser before resigning in 1993 due to his opposition to the Oslo Accords.
 From 1991 to 1992 he was also a part of the Israeli delegation to peace negotiations with Syria in Washington.